jeremiah-k/mmrelay-wiki/Community-Plugins.md

 To develop plugins for MMRelay, you will need the following:

 - Python 3.8+
-- A working installation of the MMRelay repository.
+- A working installation of the MMRelay application.
 - Familiarity with Python and some experience with asynchronous programming (If you are new to these, this is a good way to learn!).
 - A text editor or IDE (e.g., VS Code, PyCharm.
 I prefer [VSCodium](https://vscodium.com/.)).